-3. Press a craft/popsicle stick into the syrup and then as the syrup is cooling, roll it up around the stick.
+- Press a craft/popsicle stick into the syrup and then as the syrup is cooling, roll it up around the stick.

-Don’t these look delicious?
+Don’t they look delicious?

 You can also pour small puddles of syrup on the snow to make individual pieces of candy.

 Mmm-mmm!
 A good, old fashioned, maple syrup treat!